Remote Flow

 REQUIRED.
 Signature Algorithm using one of the specified in the section Cryptographic Algorithms.

 When an SD-JWT is presented, the KB-JWT signature MUST be verified by the same public key included in the SD-JWT within the cnf parameter.
-The KB-JWT MUST contain the following parameters in the JWS payload:
+The KB-JWT MUST contain the following parameters in the JWT payload:

 Claim